texas-robocamp/texas-robocamp.github.io/tutorials/programming/simple_math_user_input.md

 ```

 {{ site.data.alerts.tip }}
-Unlike in math class, the `=` sign means <b>assignment</b>.
-It sets the value of the variable, but does not state that those two things are equal forever.
+Unlike in mathematical formulas, the `=` sign means <b>assignment</b>.
+It sets the value of the variable, but does not state that those two things are equal.

-So if you write:
+So in this short program:
 <br>
 <br>
 y = 0;